 Aaron and his wife, Jennifer, have a blended family of seven children, two boys and five girls.
 Aaron is active in hiking, hunting, fishing, biking and most recently has become a bee keeper.

-Mike joined the Duncan Aviation Design Center team back in 1993 as a Designer while working on his Master’s degree in architecture at the University of Nebraska/Lincoln.
-Mike transitioned to team leader of Design, moved to sales team leader, and then on to program manager for NetJets.
-He was promoted to sales manager over modifications (paint, interior, avionics, and install) and assumed those responsibilities for Airframe and Engine in 2011.
+Mike joined the Duncan Aviation Design Center team in 1993 as a Designer while working on his Masters degree in architecture at the University of Nebraska-Lincoln.
+He transitioned to Team Leader of Design, moved to Sales Team Leader, and then on to Program Manager for a large fleet customer.
+He was promoted to Sales Manager over Modifications (Paint, Interior, Avionics, and Install) and assumed those responsibilities for Airframe and Engine in 2011.
 In October 2015, he was promoted to Duncan Aviations Senior Management Team.

-Married for 16 years to Renae, Mike and his wife have three boys: Andrew, Mason, and Aden.
-Mike enjoys hunting, golfing, and coaching his sons’ baseball teams.×
+Mike and his wife Renae have three boys: Andrew, Mason, and Aden.
+Mike enjoys hunting, golfing, and attending family activities.

 Andy was named Executive Vice President and Chief Operating Officer of Duncan Aviation's Battle Creek facility in February 2019.
-For seven years before that, he held the position of Vice President of Completions and Modifications, Andy Richards oversees the Battle Creek paint and interior completions teams.
-He also provides on-site support for OEM completions, engineering and certification in Battle Creek.
+For seven years before that, he held the position of Vice President of Completions and Modifications where he oversaw the Battle Creek paint and interior completions teams and provided on-site support for OEM completions, engineering and certification in Battle Creek.

 Andy joined Duncan Aviation in 1997 working as a cabinet shop technician.
 He spent time leading teams in both cabinet and completions and was promoted to assistant manager of interior completions.
 In 2008, Andy became involved in Duncan Aviation's OEM completions program and was promoted to Program Manager one year later.

 Andy has a Bachelor's of Arts degree and a Master's of Fine Arts degree.